brimdata/zed/zng/docs/zng-over-json.md

 ZNG record that defined by a given JSON object.

 Each object contains the following fields:
-* `id` a small integer encoded as a javascript number indicating the schema that applies to this value,
+* `id` a small integer encoded as a JavaScript number indicating the schema that applies to this value,
 * `values` a JSON array of strings and arrays encoded as defined below,
 * `schema` an optional field encoding the type of this object's values